 We keep small grains in stock most of the year to use in hay and forage situations, for cover crops, and in cash crop situations.
 With the small grain varieties now available, a grower is certain to find one that works best in his/her management practices.

-Cereal Grain Rye.
-Rye is the most winter-hardy of all cereal grains, tolerating temperatures as low as -30OF once it is well established.
-It can germinate and grow at temperatures as low as 33OF and withstand frought better than other cereal grains.
+Cereal Grain Rye - Rye is the most winter-hardy of all cereal grains, tolerating temperatures as low as -30°F once it is well established.
+It can germinate and grow at temperatures as low as 33°F and withstand drought better than other cereal grains.
 Compared to other cereal grains, rye grows faster in the fall and produces more dry matter the following spring.

-Please give us a call for more ideas on how to use small grains.
+Please contact us for more ideas on how to use small grains.